 This year, I opted for a deer — my company hosted a murder-mystery themed holiday party last year and I was assigned the role of Vixen, so I had the makeup, wig and deer headband already.
 My mom and I created the headband from sale items we found at JoAnn Fabric — easy peasey!
 The wig and headband lasted until just about an hour ago — they’re cute but very uncomfortable!
 I may be minimizing my Halloween look even more next year by just sticking to makeup!

 Decor-wise, my husband is hellbent on growing the biggest pumpkin possible, so we always have plenty of homegrown beauties to carve.
 We spent the afternoon yesterday carving four pumpkins, and we’re quite pleased with the results.
 Growing pumpkins from seeds is as frugal as you can get!
 Comparable pumpkins from Walmart or a local supermarket would cost us $7 to $15, while a pumpkin patch would be double that.

 Candy is my Achilles Heel during the month of October.
 Since I often contribute to articles about saving money, I start talking Halloween in mid-September, so images of candy corn and Halloween candy plant themselves in my psyche early.
 When candy corn was priced at two for $6, I caved.
 Twice.
-That’s right — I’m one of the few lunatics that likes candy corn.
+That’s right — I’m one of the few lunatics who likes candy corn.